Lucy Mangan: Early life and education

-Mangan was born in 1974 and grew up in Catford, southeast London, to parents originally from Lancashire.
+Lucy Mangan was born in 1974 and grew up in Catford, south-east London, to parents originally from Lancashire.
 Her father worked in theatre, and her mother was a doctor.

-She studied English at Trinity Hall, Cambridge, qualified as a solicitor, but worked in a bookshop until she found a work experience placement at The Guardian in 2003.
+She studied English at Trinity Hall, Cambridge and qualified as a solicitor, but worked in a bookshop until she found a work experience placement at The Guardian in 2003.

 Career

 Journalism

-Mangan writes a regular column, TV reviews, and occasional features at The Guardian and is an opinion writer for The i Paper.
+Mangan writes a regular column, TV reviews, and occasional features at The Guardian, and as of July 2026 is an opinion writer for The i Paper.
 A major part of her writing is related to feminism.

-As of November 2025, The Guardian has only given 15 zero-star reviews, two of them by Mangan.
-In 2021, Mangan gave a zero-star review to the film Sex, Unzipped, remarking the film "is a TV disgrace".
-In 2025, Mangan gave a zero-star review to television series All's Fair, describing the show as "Fascinatingly, incomprehensibly, existentially terrible.".
+As of November 2025, The Guardian had given only 18 zero-star reviews, three of which were by Mangan.
+In 2021 Mangan gave a zero-star review to the film Sex, Unzipped, remarking that the film "is a TV disgrace".
+In 2025 Mangan gave a zero-star review to the TV series All's Fair, describing the show as "Fascinatingly, incomprehensibly, existentially terrible".

-Mangan also has a regular column for Stylist magazine.
+Mangan previously had a regular column for Stylist magazine, with her last column being published in 2020.

 Books

 Mangan's book My Family and other Disasters (2009) is a collection of her newspaper columns.
 She has also written books about her childhood and her wedding.

 Her debut novel, Are We Having Fun Yet?, was published in 2021.
-The Scotsman's Kirsty McLuckie gave the novel a glowing review, describing the book as "a work of genius".
+The Scotsman's Kirsty McLuckie gave the novel a positive review, describing the book as "a work of genius".